 I have a treat for y’all today.
 I was given a SunJack last month to test out and review.
 If you’ve been looking to add one of these to your preps, read on.
 This solar charger rocks!
 Now, first, some caveats.
 My family is NOT heavy on battery powered devices.
 Hubby and I share a dum-phone.
 The kids don’t have phones.
 We have 1 Tablet and 1 mp3 player.
 It’s also been the rainiest, cloudiest summer EVER up here in Iowa.
 So, my apologies to the GigaWatt rep, for the time it took to get this review posted.
 It was an honest struggle to get devices that needed charging and sunny days.

 Especially with how fast the SunJack recharged them.
-I’d work for days to get the mp3 player to a low battery state and then the Sunjack battery would have it back to full in just a couple of hours.
+I’d work for days to get the No products found. player to a low battery state and then the Sunjack battery would have it back to full in just a couple of hours.
 And the massive battery pack with the Sunjack barely even used 20% of its charge to do that.
 It took multiple charges of multiple devices to get the SunJack battery to the point where I needed to recharge it in sunlight.
 A good problem to have.

 What’s In The Box